brightin/pottery/README.md

 Gettext is an old but great solution for managing translatable codebases.
 In comparison to the i18n or similar ways:

 - No need to invent unique keys anymore for every piece of text that needs translations.
 The string itself is the key.
-- Codebase and translation files stay in sync via tooling, not developpers.
+- Codebase and translation files stay in sync via tooling, not developers.
 Since the string is the key, if the string changes, translations must follow.
-- Deffered development time vs translation time.
+- Defered development time vs translation time.
 When developing you don't want to have to manage localisation files.
 Gettext defers this process to a more appropriate time, like before releases for example.
-The developper just has to write text in the codebase in whatever language the team is comfortable with.
+The developer just has to write text in the codebase in whatever language the team is comfortable with.
 - Outsource translations easily to professional translators.
 PO and POT files are an industry standard for translation bureaus.

 ## Why make this library